-One of the analytics tools WordPress gives us bloggers is labeled “Search Terms”.
-It shows us the search words that have brought up one of our posts to someone (though it doesn’t specify which post).
+One of WordPress’ analytics tools, labeled “Search Terms”, shows us the search words by which others are finding our posts (though it doesn’t specify which post).

 On Monday, this one popped up: “single and feel like god doesn’t care”